Jobs in Australia for Foreigners

 Can I apply for permanent residency after a work visa in Australia?

-Yes, many work visas offer pathways to permanent residency, such as the ENS visa after holding a TSS visa for 3 years.5% from the first dollar earned.
+Yes, many work visas offer pathways to permanent residency, such as the ENS visa after holding a TSS visa for 3 years.

 Are there any recent changes to Australia's work visa policies?